 Several studies suggest that serum sclerostin exerts other roles outside the skeleton.
-For example, serum sclerostin has been reported to increase in chronic kidney disease (CKD), and may contribute to the pathogenesis of Chronic Kidney Disease-Mineral and Bone Disorder (CKD-MBD) (5).
-Serum sclerostin levels are also higher in patients with cardiovascular disease and may predict cardiovascular mortality (6).
-A relationship with glucose metabolism has been suggested in light by reports of higher sclerostin levels in association with type I and type II diabetes mellitus in adolescents (7) and adults (8) respectively.
-While these changes may represent 'off target' effects of sclerostin originating from bone, alternatively, sclerostin might act as an endocrine hormone, subject to regulation by as yet unidentified additional factors.
-Adding to this complexity, several extra skeletal tissues have been found to express sclerostin, including the liver, chondrocytes, kidney and vascular smooth muscle cells (9).
-Aside from extra skeletal target tissues, perturbations in serum sclerostin could conceivably affect the bone itself through consequent alterations of sclerostin levels within the local bone environment.
+For example, serum sclerostin has been reported to increase in chronic kidney disease (CKD) and may contribute to the pathogenesis of chronic kidney disease-mineral and bone disorder (CKD-MBD).
+(5) Serum sclerostin levels are also higher in patients with cardiovascular disease and may predict cardiovascular mortality.
+(6) A relationship with glucose metabolism has been suggested in light by reports of higher sclerostin levels in association with type 1 and type 2 diabetes mellitus in adolescents(7) and adults,(8) respectively.
+Although these changes may represent "off-target" effects of sclerostin originating from bone, alternatively, sclerostin might act as an endocrine hormone, subject to regulation by as yet unidentified additional factors.
+Adding to this complexity, several extraskeletal tissues have been found to express sclerostin, including the liver, chondrocytes, kidney, and vascular smooth muscle cells.
+(9) Aside from extraskeletal target tissues, perturbations in serum sclerostin could conceivably affect the bone itself through consequent alterations of sclerostin levels within the local bone environment.

-To the extent that circulating sclerostin levels influence bone metabolism, this may offer additional strategies for targeting sclerostin, and provide a distinct toxicity profile, compared with systemic sclerostin antibody administration producing complete abrogation of sclerostin function throughout the organism.
-In the present study, we aimed to establish whether circulating sclerostin exerts a causal influence on bone metabolism, using a two sample MR framework (10).
-With this approach, genotypic markers for the exposure of interest are first identified from a genome wide association study (GWAS), to provide an instrumental variable.
+To the extent that circulating sclerostin levels influence bone metabolism, this may offer additional strategies for targeting sclerostin and provide a distinct toxicity profile compared with systemic sclerostin antibody administration producing complete abrogation of sclerostin function throughout the organism.
+In the present study, we aimed to establish whether circulating sclerostin exerts a causal influence on bone metabolism, using a two-sample Mendelian randomization (MR) framework.
+(10) With this approach, genotypic markers for the exposure of interest are first identified from a genomewide association study (GWAS), to provide an instrumental variable.
 Subsequently, the output of a GWAS for the outcome, obtained in a separate population, is interrogated for association with the instrumental variable for the exposure.
 This enables causal inferences to be drawn between exposures and outcomes based on evaluation of their genetic determinants, despite these being measured in separate populations.
-The recently published two sample MR, demonstrating a null association between vitamin D and fracture risk, represents a successful application of this approach (11).
-Therefore, we aimed to derive an instrumental variable for sclerostin from a sclerostin GWAS, and to subsequently apply this to outputs from previously published large scale bone mineral density (BMD) and fracture GWASs.
+The recently published two-sample MR, demonstrating a null association between vitamin D and fracture risk, represents a successful application of this approach.
+(11) Therefore, we aimed to derive an instrumental variable for sclerostin from a sclerostin GWAS and to subsequently apply this to outputs from previously published large-scale bone mineral density (BMD) and fracture GWASs.